-A young carer is someone aged 18 or under who helps look after a family member who has a disability, illness, mental health condition, or a drug or alcohol problem.
+You're a young carer if you're aged 18 or under and help to look after a family member who has a disability, illness, mental health condition, or a drug or alcohol problem.
 Most young carers help look after one of their parents, care for a brother or sister or a grandparent.

-- practical help such as shopping, housework, cooking or looking after a sibling
+- practical help such as shopping, housework, cooking or looking after a brother or sister

-- personal care for example bathing, or helping someone go to the toilet
+- personal care such helping someone to have a bath or go to the toilet

 - offering emotional support to someone who is depressed.

-Often young carers will be doing a number of these things.
+Most young carers will be doing a mixture of these things.
 If this sounds like you then maybe you are a carer?

 It may be something you do without thinking about it and it’s just ‘what you do’.

-The average age of a young carer is 12 but young carers can be anyone under 18 who provides unpaid care on a regular basis.
+The average age of a young carer is 12, but young carers can be anyone under 18 who provides regular unpaid care.

 Derbyshire Young Carer Support Service – the service is provided by Derbyshire Carers Associaton.
-Follow the link to find out how they can help support you with all sorts of things including your education, social life and getting a break or call tel: 01773 833833
+Follow the link to find out how they can help support you with all sorts of things including your education, social life and getting a break.
+Or ring them on tel: 01773 833833

-Space 4 U - offer support to young people, including carers who are seriously affected by someone else's drug use.
-They offer individual support and advice on issues such as friendships, worries about family life, information on drugs and alcohol, and keeping safe.
+Space 4 U - can help young people who are seriously affected by someone else's drug use (usually someone in your family).
+They offer help and advice on issues such as friendships, worries about family life, information on drugs and alcohol, and keeping safe.
 They can also offer access to First Aid training.

-Make sure you tell your doctor that you're a young carer as they might be able to offer support to make things easier for you and the person you look after.
+Make sure you tell your doctor that you're a young carer as they might be able to offer help to make things easier for you and the person you look after.

 Online information and helplines

-The NHS Choices website has lots of information about who can help young carers as well as practical advice on how to balance being a carer with the normal things young people do, such as school work and socialising.
+The NHS Choices website has lots of information about who can help young carers as well as practical advice on how to balance being a carer with the normal things people your age do, such as school work and seeing friends.